 Check the sound.
 In many cases, headphones or earbuds work best, but they don't look great, so see if your computer's sound is OK without them.

 2. Practice with a friend or relative

-Because it's near impossible to know what you sound or look like when doing this by yourself, you'll want to video chat with someone else as a test.
+Because it's near impossible to know what you sound or look like when doing this by yourself, you'll want to run a test call with someone else.
 Ask how you sound, how you look, and if they can see anything distracting in the background.
 Then, take their feedback to improve upon any problem areas.

-Want to take a more professional approach to your practice?
+Want to take a more professional approach to your practice interview?
 Our TopInterview coaches use video chatting to help you prepare for the big interview — and they can make sure you're ready for any and all virtual interviews.

 3. Speaking of background, choose your room wisely

-Find a place where you can have your interview that is clean and clutter-free.
+Find a place where you can have your interview that is clean and clutter-free, like a home office.
 If you want to have your certifications on the wall behind you, fine.
-But overall, you want the focus to be on you — not the room behind you.
+But overall, you want the focus to be on you — not your surroundings.